 I had no idea that spraying my cleaners onto my countertops was the wrong way to clean.
 I mean, you see it done on the TV, and I watched my mom do this when I was growing up, so how could I possibly have been using cleaners incorrectly?

-Well, the things is, when cleaners are sprayed directly onto surfaces, they can leave your furniture greasy and sticky.
+Well, the thing is, when cleaners are sprayed directly onto surfaces, they can leave your furniture greasy and sticky.
 If your surfaces are sticky, dust and dirt will accumulate faster than you like…which makes life harder!

 Another reason you shouldn’t spray your surfaces directly with cleaners (as if you need another reason) is the health concern that comes from flying cleaner particles that you and your family members breathe in.
-It’s difficult to control the spray from a cleaning bottle, and spraying into a cloth will help keep those particles more contained than a free spray onto a countertop.
+It’s difficult to control the spray from a cleaning bottle, and spraying it into a cloth will help keep those particles more contained than a free spray onto a countertop.

 Spray your solution directly onto your cloth and wipe down your surfaces.
 This goes for windows too!
+This is my favorite eco-friendly all purpose cleaner.

 Mistake 4: Stone Countertops Being cleaned With Vinegar